Before we begin with what the CBD entourage effect is, let’s understand the basics of CBD and the kind of effects it has on our body.

 - Cannabidivarin (CBDV)

-They’re an important part of the entourage effect, contributing their own unique health benefits.
+They’re an essential part of the entourage effect, contributing their own unique health benefits.

 Terpenes exist in every plant.
 Terpenes are considered the essential oils of a plant.
-Due to this, each plant has its own unique aroma, and flavor each one of them their own special fragrance and flavor.
+Due to this, each plant has its own unique aroma, and flavor, each plant has its particular fragrance and flavor.
 In cannabis, they’re produced in the same glands as cannabinoids.

 Following are a couple of the most prevalent terpenes found in the hemp plant.